Explore, save, and share beer destinations and deals from your phone.

 Stout is a category of very dark ales with varying levels of roasty-malt qualities.
 The styles range from easy-drinking and refreshing to huge and viscous.
 Don’t be afraid of the dark!
 Learn more about Stout at CraftBeer.com!

-Mash grains at 157°F (69°C) for 60 minutes.
+Mash grains at 154°F (68°C) for 60 minutes.
 Add lactose to kettle before running clear …More